InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 ## [Skype](https://go.skype.com/scom.download)

 [Skype](https://go.skype.com/scom.download) is our preferred tool to take video calls.
 Make sure to add the rest of the team to your Skype contacts.
-For contact information of your team members, take a look at the file `IDF Onboarding - Team Members Contact Info` in the shared folder `IDF - Staff - Hiring - Onboarding documents and legal templates`.
+For contact information of your team members, take a look at the file `IxDF Onboarding - Team Members Contact Info` in the shared folder `IxDF - Staff - Hiring - Onboarding documents and legal templates`.

 ## [Zoom](https://zoom.us)

-To set up a Zoom meeting, [sign up for a free basic account](https://zoom.us/signup) using your IDF team email address, and share the link for your "personal meeting room" with your participants.
+To set up a Zoom meeting, [sign up for a free basic account](https://zoom.us/signup) using your IxDF team email address, and share the link for your "personal meeting room" with your participants.
 Note that on the Basic license, meetings are capped at 100 people, and meeting durations are capped at 40 minutes.